meadowsjared/nor-customs-bot/README.md

 bun start

   ### or run it directly:
-  nohup bun dev > log.latest 2>&1 &; disown
+  nohup bun dev > out.log 2>&1 &; disown

 # to check on the app:
 bun status

-cat log.latest
+cat out.log

 # to stop it:
 bun stop